OHI-Science/bhi-1.0-archive/baltic2015/reports/issues_and_concerns.md

 -   ICO
 -   TRA
 -   CS – because no status method, but NUT trend suggested to be used if data for status are available
+-   TB: What about ECO, LIV and TR goals – very high – unrealistic scores?

+-   JSL/NJ: directly borrow from OHI-Global's trend scores

 1. Goals where gapfilling versus NA use is an ongoing discussion